tobinjo96/CPFcluster/README.md

 ### Parameters

 - **`min_samples`** *(int)*:
 Number of nearest-neighbors used to create connected components from the dataset and compute the density.
 This parameter is used in the `build_CCgraph` function to construct the k-NN graph and extract the component sets.
+The default value is `5`, but a value `10` normally works well.
  *Default*: `5`

 - **`rho`** *(float)*: